kibertoad/layered-loader/README.md

 const classifier = await operation.get('1')
 ```

-## LoadingOperation API
+## Loader API

-LoadingOperation has the following config parameters:
+Loader has the following config parameters:

 - `throwIfUnresolved: boolean` - if true, error will be thrown if all data sources return `undefined`;
 - `throwIfLoadError: boolean` - if true, error will be thrown if any Loader throws an error;
 - `cacheUpdateErrorHandler: LoaderErrorHandler` - error handler to use when cache throws an error during update;
 - `loadErrorHandler: LoaderErrorHandler` - error handler to use when non-last data source throws an error during data retrieval.

-LoadingOperation provides following methods:
+Loader provides following methods:

-- `invalidateCacheFor(key: string): Promise<void>` - expunge all entries for given key from all caches of this LoadingOperation;
+- `invalidateCacheFor(key: string): Promise<void>` - expunge all entries for given key from all caches of this Loader;
-- `invalidateCache(): Promise<void>` - expunge all entries from all caches of this LoadingOperation;
+- `invalidateCache(): Promise<void>` - expunge all entries from all caches of this Loader;
-- `get(key: string, loadParams?: P): Promise<T>` - sequentially attempt to retrieve data for specified key from all caches and loaders, in an order in which they were passed to the LoadingOperation constructor.
+- `get(key: string, loadParams?: P): Promise<T>` - sequentially attempt to retrieve data for specified key from all caches and loaders, in an order in which they were passed to the Loader constructor.

 ## Parametrized loading